ibm-cloud-docs/assistant/beta.md

 ## Available beta features
 {: #beta-features}

+No feature are available currently.

-The following features are available for use by participants in the early access program only.
+## Participate in the program
+{: #beta-access}

 To find out how to request access, see [Participate in the early access program](/docs/assistant?topic=assistant-feedback#feedback-beta).
 {: preview}

-- Delight your customers with 360-degree support by integrating your web chat with a third-party service desk solution.
-When a customer asks to speak to a person, you can connect them to an agent through a service desk solution, such as Zendesk.
-For more information, see [Adding support for transfers](/docs/assistant?topic=assistant-beta-deploy-web-chat#deploy-web-chat-haa).

 ## Tell us what you think
+{: #beta-feedback}

 To share your feedback, join the [Watson Developer Community on Slack](http://wdc-slack-inviter.mybluemix.net/)(: external).
 Add your first impressions and suggestions to the **#assistant-early-access** channel.